-AME Assisted - All Classes - Warfarin (Coumadin) Therapy for Deep Venous Thrombosis (DVT), Pulmonary Embolism (PE), and/or Hypercoagulopathies
+AME Assisted - All Classes - Venous Thromboembolism (VTE) - Deep Venous Thrombosis (DVT), Pulmonary Embolism (PE), and/or Hypercoagulopathies

 AME Assisted Special Issuance (AASI) is a process that provides Examiners the ability to re-issue an airman medical certificate under the provisions of an Authorization for Special Issuance of a Medical Certificate (Authorization) to an applicant who has a medical condition that is disqualifying under Title 14 of the Code of Federal Regulations (14 CFR) part 67.

-Examiners may re-issue an airman medical certificate under the provisions of an Authorization, if the applicant provides the following:
+Aviation Medical Examiners may re-issue an airman medical certificate under the provisions of an Authorization for Special Issuance, if the applicant provides the following:

-- The name and dosage of medication(s) used for treatment and/or prevention with comment regarding side effects; and
+- The name and dosage of all medication(s) used for treatment and/or prevention with comment regarding side effects, if any; and

-- A minimum of monthly International Normalized Ratio (INR) results for the immediate prior 6 months for those being treated with warfarin (Coumadin).
+- If using Coumadin (Warfarin), obtain a minimum of monthly International Normalized Ratio (INR) results for the immediate prior 6 months (see below*); and

 * The Examiner must defer to the AMCD or Region if:

-- The applicant develops emboli, thrombosis, bleeding that required medical intervention, or any other cardiac or neurologic condition previously not diagnosed or reported.
+- The applicant develops emboli, thrombosis, bleeding, or any other cardiac or neurologic condition previously not diagnosed or reported.